pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/manage/backup_restore.md

 !!!
 Note
     - Make sure that you have a bucket for backup use, separate from the object store used by your cluster.
-    - Depending on the reasons behind the restoration of a cluster, you might choose to use an existing vs. a new instance of PostgreSQL and/or the object store.
+    - Depending on the reasons behind your cluster recovery, you might choose to use an existing vs. a new instance of PostgreSQL and/or the object store.

 ## Manual Back Up Of A Pachyderm Cluster